RbtsEvrwhr-Riley/CellSol/website/content/cellsol-equipment/arduino/assembly-instructions/_index.md

 These instructions assume you do not need help flashing the Arduino module using the [firmware](../firmware)

-For instructions on what batteries and charging circuits can be added, look at [power](power)
+For instructions on what batteries and charging circuits can be added, look at [power supplies](../../power)

 ## Soldering the Repeater Pylon